aomran/vvapp/README.md

 ## Error handling
 * Work on making French translation of errors as fail-proof as possible
-* Edit profile: with password filled in and confirm pw not filled in, gives error "First argument in form cannot contain nil or be empty" ditto if pw and confirm pw don't match
+* ~~Edit profile: with password filled in and confirm pw not filled in, gives error "First argument in form cannot contain nil or be empty".
+Same thing if pw and confirm pw don't match~~

 ## Password changing/reset
-* should be removed from edit profile
-* changing pw should require old pw, new pw, and confirmation of new pw
 * there should be some pw reset functionality for ppl who have forgotten pw

 ##Jury Accounts